Fen (play)

 Fen is a 1983 play by Caryl Churchill.
 While not as well known as Churchill works like Cloud 9 (1979) and Top Girls (1982), it has been praised by many critics.
+One of its inspirations was the 1975 book by Mary Chamberlain Fenwomen: A Portrait of Women in an English Village which also provided the words for one of the songs and other phrases and images.

 Reception

 After viewing the Joint Stock Theatre Group performance at The Public Theater, John Beaufort of The Christian Science Monitor billed Fen as "a fascinating mosaic in theatrical terms."
 Beaufort praised "the authenticity of its material, the skill with which the elements have been drawn together by Miss Churchill, and the performance of a remarkable troupe."
 In The New York Times, Frank Rich described the play as "dour, difficult and [...] never coy about its rather stridently doctrinaire socialism: it's the most stylistically consistent of Miss Churchill's plays and at times the most off-putting.
 It is also yet another confirmation that its author possesses one of the boldest theatrical imaginations to emerge in this decade."
 The critic wrote that Churchill's "concentrated dramatization of their lives has an open, poetic intensity that transcends the flat tendentiousness of mere agitprop."

 In 2004, Paul Taylor of The Independent argued of the play, "It's amazing how much detail and insight Churchill manages to pack into a succession of spare, short scenes that here succeed each other with a heightened, dream-like fluency.
 The effect is a haunting blend of intimacy (often dourly comic) and (with roles deliberately cast regardless of age and looks) objectifying defamiliarisation."
 In 2011, academic Jill Dolan wrote that Fen "represents the British feminist playwright at her best".
 She praised set pieces such as the dirt covering the playing area: "Even when scenes move to various characters’ homes or other social settings, the dirt remains, a palpable reminder that these people are always mired in the manual labor that provides their only livelihood."
 The critic argued that "Churchill doesn’t lay individual blame, but constructs a social constellation in which each character is interdependent with the others, even if their access to power and wealth differently marks their experience."
 Dolan wrote that "Fen is wrenching because even in the midst of such lack, the characters do dream.
 Val isn’t the only woman with desires; they’re all simply at different stages of reconciling to the fact that they’ll never be fulfilled."